 C. “Hearing Officer” - An authorized representative of the Executive Director of the Department, with the statutory authority to conduct hearings pursuant to Titles 24 and 42, C.R.S.

-D. “Hearing Record” - All matters constituting the record on which the initial decision was based, including, but not limited to, rulings on proposed findings and conclusions, electronic recordings, evidence presented at hearing, and any other exceptions or briefs.
+D. “Hearing Record” - All matters constituting the record on which a decision was based, including, but not limited to, rulings on proposed findings and conclusions, electronic recordings, evidence presented at hearing, and any other exceptions or briefs.

 E. “Other Electronic Means” - The video conferencing platform designated by the Division for the purpose of conducting hearings.